magento/magento2/app/code/Magento/Analytics/README.md

 |name|name of column|True|

 The name has to be equivalent to the column name in DB.
 The column alias attribute can be used in the same way as a column alias in the SQL.
-Additional columns can be added through custom iterator declaration as described in first section [Creating a new report](#creating-a-new-report).
+Additional columns can be added through custom iterator declaration as described in first section [Creating a new report](#creating-a-new-report) .

 ### Report filters
 The report can be filtered using the &lt;filter&gt; tag.
 Filters are declared inside &lt;source&gt; node.
 Filters have attribute glue.
 Glue is used to filter records based on more than one condition.
 Glue can have type __OR__ or __AND__.
 Glue type is __AND__ by default.
 The node filter can have nested filters or/and &lt;conditions&gt;.

 **Example of nested condition in SQL:**
 ```
 WHERE ((billing.entity_id IS NULL AND ((billing.entity_id < '200' AND billing.entity_id != '42') AND (billing.entity_id > '200' OR billing.entity_id != '201'))))